curl/curl/docs/ECH.md

     make
 ```

-The boringssl APIs are fairly similar to those in our ECH-enabled OpenSSL
+The BoringSSL APIs are fairly similar to those in our ECH-enabled OpenSSL
 fork, so code changes are also in ``lib/vtls/openssl.c``, protected
 via ``#ifdef OPENSSL_IS_BORINGSSL`` and are mostly obvious API variations.

-The boringssl APIs however do not support the ``--ech pn:`` command line
+The BoringSSL APIs however do not support the ``--ech pn:`` command line
 variant as of now.

-## WolfSSL build
+## wolfSSL build

-WolfSSL also supports ECH and can be used by curl, so here's how:
+wolfSSL also supports ECH and can be used by curl, so here's how:

 ```bash
     cd $HOME/code